chem454/chem454.github.io/docs/programming/arduino/arduino.md

 ----

-This course will be heavily based around project work.
-This section of the site is a repository of information regarding the project.
-It will continue to update throughout the semester.
+You will complete programming assignments using the Arduino IDE over the course of the semester.
+These are designed to help you get familiar with programming in Arduino so that you can develop your own programs for your instruments.

-Here are the assignments:
+The assignments are listed below under "Table of Contents".
+The list will continue to update throughout the semester.